MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/m365-plugins-overview.md

 ## OneNote integration

-The OneNote integration plugin provides you with options to browse notebooks, sections, and pages; where assignments are submitted and faculty provides necesssary feedback on corresponding assignments in OneNote.
+The OneNote integration plugin provides user with options to browse notebooks, sections, and pages; where assignments are submitted and faculty provides necessary feedback on corresponding assignments in OneNote.
 OneNote also enhances user experience by adding features beyond tests and links, while extending the capabilities to mobile using digital pens, photo or video media, and co-authoring with groups.

 OneNote integration helps with access to texts, graphics, and audio repositories.
 The plugins provides you with the following advantages: